-5.7 Proxy Bids
+5.6 Proxy Bids

 The relevant Local Authority will be able to place bids on behalf of homeless households who have not made bids or not made any successful bids during the 6 week period.
+In addition the Local Authority will also make proxy bids on behalf of homeless households who have not yet had a S184 decision following a 6 week period in temporary accommodation regardless of their banding.
 They will give due consideration as to whether it would be a 'suitable offer' should the bid be successful.